A sneak peek at my future post about the churches of Skopelos Chora

 The hike took a solid three hours and fifteen minutes.
 I’m writing this post in Venice; when I return to Skpelos, I’ll look into my copy of Skopelos Trails to see how many kilometers we covered.
 I’m guessing right now about five.

 We also came upon five tiny and well-maintained Greek Orthodox churches.
 Our guide told us that many of the churches were built by families so their members would have a central location for burial.
-In at least one, a single candle flowed in the darkened nave.
+In at least one, a single candle glowed in the darkened nave.

 I was tired when it was over.
 I would definitely label the hike “moderately strenuous.”
 It’s very rocky, and very steep in parts, and in many places we were walking in thigh-high grasses or on steep grades that were covered with a cushion of small, smooth leaves (a eucalyptus variety?) that made a few of us nearly fall.

 We also enjoyed meeting and visiting with people from around the world.
-As Judy, an English hiker from Bristol said, “It’s so interesting when people from all different parts of the world with different lives come together to connect in this way.”
+As Judy, an British hiker from Bristol said, “It’s so interesting when people from all different parts of the world with different lives come together to connect in this way.”

 Thanks for reading!
 This was a fun experience and when I return to Skopelos next week, Mitch and I hope to take another (probably shorter!) hike using the Skopelos Trails book.
 Follow my blog for more posts from our summer travels and feel free to leave a comment about some interesting hikes you’ve taken recently.